This is a sponsored post for SheSpeaks and P&G. All opinions on sports for kids are my own. #LetsPowerTheirDreams

 Choosing a sport for your kiddos to play isn’t easy.
 You’ve got to be careful not to project too much of your own preferences on them (cough*hockey*cough) while also keeping in mind that you’re going to be investing a lot of time sitting on the sidelines, so it should be something you at least understand and like to watch.

 Does your child work better in a team setting, or competing against herself?
 Some sports, like Track and Field or Swimming are a nice in-between, where you are on a team but can also train individually.
+There are loads of sports that your child could start up.
+What about golfing, although it doesn’t seem to be that strenuous a sport it is a good one and it’s sociable.
+Golfing is becoming increasingly popular, particularly since the invention of the golf rangefinder.
+You can compare them here for more information about how they work.
+If golf isn’t you or your kids thing though then that’s fine, there is plenty else to do.
 As I watch my son grow into his own unique little person, I really think this is the type of sport he might fall into (even though he’s going to give soccer a try this year.)

 A few more things to consider when choosing sports for kids:

 How much time and money are you willing to invest?

 Does your area support your chosen sport?
 (Here, the answer is no to hockey but yes to lots of soccer.)

 What type of methods does your potential coach employ?